Dmitri-2/AnyLock-LS/README.md

 A hosted version of the project can be accessed at: https://www.anylock.dev/

-A demo of the system by the project team is available on YouTube.
+A demo of the system by the project team is available on YouTube: https://youtu.be/EWBP1J4dpsM

 [![YouTube Demo Link](https://img.youtube.com/vi/EWBP1J4dpsM/0.jpg)](https://youtu.be/EWBP1J4dpsM)